SQLGeordie/ReadyDemo/README.md

 ```
 sudo docker stop sql1
 ```
-See that `sql1` is no longer running:
+See that `sql1` is no longer running by listing all containers:
 ```
 sudo docker ps -a
 ```